Gold Price Calculator India

 How to Calculate Gold Jewellery Price in India

 Buying gold jewellery in India involves more than just the current gold rate.
-The final bill includes making charges (the cost of crafting), wastage (gold lost during manufacturing), 3% GST on the gold value and 5% GST on the making charges.
+The final bill includes making charges (the cost of crafting), wastage (gold lost during manufacturing), 3% GST on the total transaction value (gold plus making and wastage), since a retail jewellery sale is a composite supply.
 Understanding each component lets you compare prices across jewellers and negotiate better.
 The default 24K rate seeded in the calculator is a recent representative value - replace it with today's actual rate from IBJA or your local jeweller for an accurate result.

 Gold purity is measured in karats: 24K (999) is 99.9% pure (too soft for jewellery on its own), 22K (916) is 91.6% pure (the workhorse of Indian gold jewellery), 18K (750) is 75% pure (used for diamond settings) and 14K (585) is 58.5% pure (more common in Western jewellery).
 The numbers in brackets are the millesimal fineness shown on the BIS hallmark - 916 is just another way of saying 22K.